pdw-mb/tsmart_ha/README.md

 As this has moved to IP addresses rather than broadcast discovery you will need a fixed IP address on your thermostat and re-add it when changing to this integration.

-When/if merged into the original pdw-mb version you should switch to using that.

 # Tesla T-Smart thermostat Home Assistant integration

 ## Installation